antimof/UxPlay/README.txt

 ### **Special instructions for Raspberry Pi (tested on R Pi 4 model B 8GB and R Pi 3 model B+)**:

--   If you use the software-only (h264) video-decoding UxPlay option `-avdec`, it now works better that earlier, with the new default timestamp-based synchronization to keep audio and video synchronized.
+-   If you use the software-only (h264) video-decoding UxPlay option `-avdec`, it now works better than earlier, with the new default timestamp-based synchronization to keep audio and video synchronized.